hng011/smart-presentation/README.md

 ## Smart Presentation Feature
-An AI program to control presentation slides using a hand gestures. built with MediaPipe and OpenCV
+An AI program to control presentation slides using hand gestures. built with MediaPipe and OpenCV

 ## Installation